surfer190/fixes/docs/bitcoin/the-fiat-standard-notes.md

 category: Bitcoin
 date: '2022-02-03'
 summary: ''
-title: The Fiat Standard - Summarised Notes
+title: The Fiat Standard Notes
 ---

-# The Fiat Standard - Summarised Notes
+# The Fiat Standard Notes

 > The debt slavery alternative to Human Civilization